Exploring the Largest Ranches in Montana

 N Bar Ranch

-N Bar Ranch in Grass Range is located in the foothills of the Snowy Mountains.
-It has a varied landscape and an abundance of wildlife spread across its 62,000 acres, including 51,409 deeded acres.
-The timbered areas of the ranch are home to elk herds and deer, while game birds, wild turkeys, pheasants, and antelopes, populate some of the more temperate lower areas.
+N Bar Ranch in Grass Range is located roughly 100 miles north of the state’s largest city, Billings.
+With a varied landscape and an abundance of wildlife spread across its 62,000 acres, including 51,409 deeded acres, the timbered areas of the ranch are home to elk herds and deer, while game birds, wild turkeys, pheasants, and antelope populate some of the more temperate lower areas.

-The ranch has a history going back to the 1880s and in 1991 was put on the National Register of Historic Places.
-Its most historic buildings are an old barn and cookhouse, which were constructed soon after wealthy Helena banker, Thomas Cruse, bought the ranch in 1885.
+The ranch has a long history going back to the 1880s, and in 1991 was put on the National Register of Historic Places.
+Its most historic buildings are the old barn and cookhouse, which were constructed soon after wealthy Helena banker, Thomas Cruse, bought the ranch in 1885.

 Wilks Ranches has owned the property since 2012, and has continued to focus on cow-calf black Angus operations.